How to Check LLC Status: Everything You Need to Know

 - In Florida, it's called a Certificate of Status through Sunbiz.org.

 If you need help with your LLC status, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools, such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies, such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools, such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies, such as Google, Menlo Ventures, and Airbnb.